Using the Carnivore Diet as an Elimination Diet

 After 30, 60, or 90 days of focusing on animal-based foods.
 You can remove everything except ruminant meat (beef, elk, deer, bison, ect.), water, and salt.
 Red meat is congenitally the safest food.
 And creating a solid baseline of only red meat can create a foundation in which you can test other foods against to see what works for you and what doesn’t.

-I’d recommend doing this carnivore diet elimination protocol for 30 days or until you feel a really solid foundation and homeostasis.
+Start by doing this carnivore diet elimination protocol for 30 days or until you feel a really solid foundation and homeostasis.

 Then when testinging other foods you can start by: